Torture in [United Arab Emirates] [other countries]

 such as denying them communication with others, toying with their salaries,

-as well as the illegal tricks employed by labour companies constitute
+as well as the illegal tricks employed by labour

-servitude."
-Life term for human trafficking under new
+companies constitute servitude."
+Life term for human

 Legislative Committee (MLC) here approved yesterday an anti-human trafficking